 These camps provide the members of Niles and surrounding communities with the opportunity to engage in active excavations.
 Summer campers receive hands-on training in archaeological field techniques, as well as a more in-depth knowledge of the historical context of the fort.
 For the first time in 2006, teachers were offered the opportunity to participate in the summer camp for continuing education credit through Western Michigan University.
 The project was also the recipient of the 2007 Historical Society of Michigan Education Award.

-The 2019 Open House will take place on Saturday, August 3 and Sunday, August 4.
-The time is yet to be determined.
-Check back for more details as the date approaches.
+The 2019 Open House will take place on Saturday, August 3 and Sunday, August 4 from 10 A.M. until 4 P.M.